aamarks/timer-js/README.md

 timer.timeFunction([reverse16, reverse32], 'abcdefg');
 ```

-A complex example typed into the console along with the output from the console (spread to multiple lines for clarity):
+A complex example timing various methods of compressing or encoding a string, typed into the console along with the output from the console (spread to multiple lines for clarity):
 ```
 timer.timeFunction(
     [bocu.encode,